 The Scylla team is pleased to announce the release of Scylla Enterprise 2018.1.4, a production-ready Scylla Enterprise minor release.
-Scylla Enterprise 2018.1.4 is a bug fix release for the 2018.1 branch, the latest stable branch of Scylla Enterprise.
+Scylla Enterprise 2018.1.4 is a bug fix release for the 2018.1 branch, the latest stable branch of our enterprise NoSQL database solution.

 More about Scylla Enterprise here.